GSA/digitalgov.gov/content/topics/usability/_index.md

   title: "21st Century Integrated Digital Experience Act (21st Century IDEA) and M-23-22"
   link: "/resources/delivering-digital-first-public-experience"

+# Featured resource to display at the top of the page
+featured_resources:
+  resources:
+  - link: "/guides/hcd"

 # Featured community to display at the top of the page
 featured_communities:
   - "user-experience"